-Through IRC Germany, the IRC works behind the scenes to strengthen German partners as they help refugees rebuild their lives.
+The IRC works behind the scenes to strengthen German partners as they help refugees rebuild their lives.
 We’re sharing with them our 80+ years of experience in assisting refugees and other people seeking asylum, which includes more than four decades of work in refugee resettlement and integration.

 - We are equipping teachers with the necessary skills to provide safe and positive learning environments for refugee children.

-- We are also working with local partners to help refugees find jobs and start businesses that enrich their new communities.
+- We are working with local partners to help refugees find jobs and start businesses that enrich their new communities.